ParasaraIB/hello-world/README.md

 # hello-world

-This is the first attempt.
+This is my first attempt.

 This is my initial touch with GitHub.
 I will use this platform to store up my projects while building up my portfolio.